 Seminary formation and academic preparation for priesthood generally takes four to six years depending on familiarity and knowledge of the Catholic faith and the extent of academic background in the study of theology and philosophy.
 In addition to its academic programs for Basselin philosophy scholars, pre-theologians, and theologians, Theological College also offers a five-year S.T.B/S.T.L. track, accommodating newly ordained priests who return to the seminary for a “fifth-year option” — an extra year — to complete the S.T.L. degree at Catholic University.
 The same option is offered for the J.C.L. degree, which usually takes an extra two years (as a “sixth-year option”).
 Resident priests are offered private accommodations in the newly renovated priests residence in TC’s Providence Hall annex.
-Theological College’s pastoral formation program guarantees the mentored placement of every seminarian in parishes, hospitals, and myriad other ministry opportunities across the DC metropolitan area.
+Theological College’s pastoral formation program, which has been developed over the course of over half a century, guarantees the mentored placement of every seminarian in parishes, hospitals, and myriad other ministry opportunities across the DC metropolitan area.
+(Click HERE to watch the pastoral formation video.)
 The spiritual and human components of formation are also central to these years during which seminarians are accompanied in daily and weekly prayer, liturgy, reflections, counseling, internal and external spiritual direction, and a dynamic, healthy, and balanced community life.